-Did you know that Diplodocus poop weighed about two tons, or that the T-rex was known as the Lizard King (sorry Jim Morrisson)?
+Did you know that Diplodocus poop weighed about two tons, or that the T-rex was known as the Lizard King (sorry Jim Morrison)?
 I didn’t, well, not until my 3-year-old son told me.
 He knows EVERYTHING about EVERY type of dinosaur.

 Of course, I think my toddler is a genius, but to be fair, all kids know stuff about dinosaurs, and many kids love dinos.
 It’s a phenomenon, but one rooted in basic childhood development, say the experts.

 “Around ages three to four, children tend to develop intense specific interests.
 This is the age when imagination-based play really takes off,” says Hannah Knott, MS, Certified Child Life Specialist, and Assistant Professor at Azusa Pacific University.
-“At this age children are still figuring out how to distinguish reality from fantasy; what is real and what’s my imagination?
+“At this age, children are still figuring out how to distinguish reality from fantasy; what is real and what’s my imagination?
 When the line between fantasy and reality is a bit blurred in your developing mind, something as cool as a dinosaur becomes that much more fascinating,” says Knott.

 “Even though [adults] know these were real creatures that existed, because no one has ever interacted with a living dinosaur, they retain an element of fantasy that we are captivated by,” adds Knott.
 “The fact that some dinosaurs would have been so huge and so strong gives them almost a superhero status, especially to a child.”

 “Studies have shown that children learn more when they enjoy the process,” says Knott.
 “Having fun or being excited about what you’re learning increases neuron activity.
-When you enjoy something you’re doing, your brain is producing more oxytocin, more dopamine, more norepinephrine, and those are related to motivation, attention, and memory,” she adds.
+When you enjoy something you’re doing, your brain is producing more oxytocin, more dopamine, more norepinephrine, and those are related to motivation, attention and memory,” she adds.

 The inner child in me knows there are a lot of great things about dinosaurs, but the grown up in me also knows that dinosaurs are not known for their warm and gentle nature.
 Some parents may find their child’s love of a ginormous carnivorous lizard that topples buildings a bit off-putting, but this is normal developmental behavior, says Knott.

-“Playful aggression, sometimes called rough-and-tumble play, is also an important aspect of dramatic play that helps children learn cooperation, boundaries, and reciprocity,” says Knott.
-“So, when a child is crashing dinosaur toys together, or growling and pretending to bite her brother because she’s the carnivorous dinosaur and he’s the unfortunate prey, it’s not necessarily something to discourage.
+“Playful aggression, sometimes called rough-and-tumble play, is also an important aspect of dramatic play that helps children learn cooperation, boundaries and reciprocity,” says Knott.
+“When a child is crashing dinosaur toys together, or growling and pretending to bite her brother because she’s the carnivorous dinosaur and he’s the unfortunate prey, it’s not necessarily something to discourage.
 Playful aggression helps children learn how to get along, and as long as everyone is having fun, it’s a good sign social-emotional learning is happening,” adds Knott.

-If you have a child that’s just gaga for a Gallimimus — inside dinosaur joke — here is a list of must-have prehistoric toys for kids of all ages.
+If you have a child that’s just gaga for a Gallimimus — inside dinosaur joke — here is a list of must-have toys for kids of all ages.
 Go forth and embrace the dinos.

 When my son plays with his cow and cowboy hand puppet, the conversations tend to be pretty epic.
 Will they talk about the good ole days before comets, or will they discuss inflation and the stock market?
 Who knows?
 Dinosaur hand puppets are one-size-fits-all, and each hand puppet is sold separately.